 Throughout the year programs will be offered dealing with advisors’ roles and responsibilities; however, questions or concerns may be directed to the Center for Campus Life, 228 Student Union, 806.742.3621.

-Summer appointments are based upon summer instructional needs.
+Summer appointments are based upon summer instructional needs as determined by the department chair and/or college dean.
 Summer employment is considered a supplemental appointment and is not guaranteed.

 In this section